An overview of Koopman-based control: From error bounds to closed-loop guarantees: Koopman operator

 \subsection{Eigenfunctions}

-A plethora of papers build upon representations leveraging Koopman-invariant subspaces, e.g., for controller design~\citep{korda:mezic:2020}.
-A straightforward way to define a Koopman-invariant subspace is to consider eigenfunctions of the Koopman operator; see, e.g., \cite{mezic:banaszuk:2004,mezic:2005,budisic:mohr:mezic:2012,mauroy2012use,brunton:brunton:proctor:kutz:2016,mezic2021koopman}, where the latter provides a proof that such linear representations exist if and only if the point spectrum is non-empty.
+A variety of papers build upon representations leveraging Koopman-invariant subspaces, e.g., for controller design~\citep{korda:mezic:2020}.
+A straightforward way to define a Koopman-invariant subspace is to consider eigenfunctions of the Koopman operator; see, e.g., \citet{mezic:banaszuk:2004,mezic:2005,budisic:mohr:mezic:2012,mauroy:mezic:2012,brunton:brunton:proctor:kutz:2016,mezic:2021}.
+Here, \citet{mezic:2021} provides a proof that such linear representations exist if and only if the point spectrum is non-empty.

 For the discrete-time dynamical system~\eqref{eq:dynamics:DS} (or the Koopman generator~$\mathcal{L}$ as well as the Koopman operator~$\mathcal{K}^{\Delta t}$ for a given time step~$\Delta t > 0$) a Koopman eigenfunction $\psi \in L^2_\mu(\mathbb{R}^n,\mathbb{C})$, $\psi \not \equiv 0$, for a corresponding eigenvalue~$\lambda \in \mathbb{C}$, satisfies